Christine Kajikawa Wilkinson,

 LeBarron lives in Tucson, Arizona.
 She comes from a Sun Devil family: her father and siblings all have degrees from ASU, and her daughter recently graduated from ASU.

-’90 BS, broadcasting, Walter Cronkite School of Journalism and Mass Communication
+’90 BS broadcasting, Walter Cronkite School of Journalism and Mass Communication

 Mirasola lives in Phoenix with his wife Mary, who is also a Sun Devil.
 They enjoy Sun Devil sporting events, and he enjoys golfing in the Valley with its abundance of golf courses and near-perfect weather.

-Alberto Pino serves on the ASU Alumni Association National Alumni Council.
-He has worked as a program assistant in ASU’s Office of Public Affairs Hispanic programs group, which presented the fall and spring Hispanic convocation for ASU and facilitated the planning of the minority youth higher education program, the César E. Chávez Leadership Institute.
+A longtime university and ASU Alumni Association advocate, Alberto Pino serves on the ASU Alumni Association National Alumni Council.
+He has worked as a program assistant in the ASU Office of Public Affairs’ Hispanic programs group — presenter of the fall and spring Hispanic convocations — and he has facilitated the planning of the university’s minority youth higher education initiative, the César E. Chávez Leadership Institute.

-’02 BS, management; ’11 MBA, W. P. Carey School of Business
+’02 BS management, W. P. Carey School of Business; ’11 MBA, W. P. Carey School of Business

 Rossini spent six seasons as Sun Devil Athletics director of baseball operations.
 His wife Alison earned her bachelor’s degree from the ASU Walter Cronkite School of Journalism and Mass Communication and was a Sun Devil Volleyball letterwinner.

-’14 BIS, interdisciplinary studies, College of Integrative Sciences and Arts
+’14 BIS interdisciplinary studies, College of Integrative Sciences and Arts

 She previously has held several positions on the board of directors at Horses Help, a therapeutic horseback riding center for people with disabilities based in Phoenix, and she has deep experience in event planning and fundraising activities.
 She co-founded a grassroots charitable group, Blanketing Arizona, which for a decade provided food, blankets and gifts to the homeless during the holidays.

 Salomon lives in Phoenix and owns Optima ECM Consulting, an international professional services firm based in nearby Scottsdale.
-She has been married to Frank, a Phoenix Fire Deputy Chief, for 26 years and has three adult children, all ASU alumni.
+She has been married to Frank, a Phoenix Fire deputy chief, for 26 years and has three adult children, all ASU alumni.
 She enjoys travel, time with family and close friends, and spending as much time as possible at the barn with her horse Buzz.

-’76 BS, business administration, W. P. Carey School of Business
+’76 BS business administration, W. P. Carey School of Business

 Ty Triplett serves on the ASU Alumni Association National Alumni Council.
 He is a veteran financial adviser who specializes in portfolio management.
 He is the director and founding partner of Anasazi Investment Group, an Arizona-based investment consulting and financial planning firm.